lsst/dp0-2_lsst_io/tutorials-examples/cmdline-custom-coadd.rst

 2.3.
 Customize and inspect the coaddition configurations

 As mentioned in `DP0.2 tutorial notebook 9a <https://github.com/rubin-dp0/tutorial-notebooks>`_, there are a couple of specific coaddition configuration parameters that need to be set in order to accomplish the desired custom coaddition.
 In detail, the ``makeWarp`` Task needs two of its configuration parameters modified: ``doApplyFinalizedPsf`` and ``connections.visitSummary``.

+2.3.1.
+Display the default configuration

 First, let's try an experiment of simply finding out what the default value of ``doApplyFinalizedPsf`` is, so that you can appreciate the results of having modified this parameteter later on.
 To view the configuration parameters, you need to use a ``pipetask run`` command, not a ``pipetask build`` command.
 The command used is shown here, and will be explained below:

 .. code-block::